tschm/scribble/README.md

 - Dependencies listed in `requirements.txt`:
   - numpy: For numerical operations
   - plotly: For creating interactive visualizations
-  - numexpr: For evaluating mathematical expressions
-  - kaleido: For static image export
   - marimo: For the interactive web interface

 ### 🔧 Installation